 Most importantly, the business plan is created as an essential asset that can help you raise capital.
 This capital will help you kick-start your business.
 In this article, we outlined the initial steps that you need to write a business plan for your small business successfully.

-First, you have the mini business plan.
+First, you have a mini business plan.
 In essence, it’s a short business plan (10 pages at least) that has the goal of exploring a potential interest in your venture and stands as a starting point for a much larger business plan.

-Then, you got to have a presentation business plan.
+Finally, you got to have a presentation business plan.
 This is a complete business plan is intended for potential investors in your business and bankers.
 The presentation business plan requires elegance and the right business terminology.
 The public and the investors are the main audiences of this business plan.